 In Collaboration with the Ladybird Environmental Consultancy, we kick-started our new project in Hyderabad.
 The success of Nizampet Lake helped us bag this project.
 It was primarily the initiative taken by the local community who approached us to save their lake and we sourced the support for the same.
 The team that managed Nizampet Lake is back again to create the same magic.

 This project is funded by DCB Bank.
-The works have all started from April 2020 and successfully concluded in December 2021.
+The works all started from April 2020 and successfully concluded in December 2021.

 Project Location: Hyderabad, Medchal District, Telangana

 Project Duration: April 2020- October 2021